man455/wordpress-job-manager/readme.txt

 = 0.4.0 =
 * ADDED: Check to make sure data directories are writeable by the plugin
+* ADDED: Nonce fields are now in all Admin forms, for added security
 * CHANGED: Job Manager now requires WordPress 2.8 or higher
 * CHANGED: All data is now stored in default WordPress tables
 * CHANGED: All options are now stored in a single wp_options entry